 - Referred pain headaches

-If you have TMJ, you might actually have all three types.
+If you have TMJ you might actually have all three types.
 Fortunately, resolving your TMJ can positively influence all three types.
-This can lead to very dramatic improvement in your headaches.
+This can lead to a very dramatic improvement in your headaches.

 Tension Headaches and Jaw Dysfunction